-Since this is a conversational form, you probably need many other field options.
-So from the left-side panel, simply drag any user filed you want unto the form.
+Since this is a conversational or interactive form, you probably need many other field options.
+So from the left-side panel, drag any user field you want onto the Conversational form builder panel.

-Add as many as possible fields you want.
-In case you want to delete any field, this is also simple to do.
+Add as many fields as possible if you want.
+If you want to delete any field, this is also simple.

-Hover your mouse at the corresponding field, and click on the delete icon on it.
+Please hover your mouse over the corresponding field, and click the delete icon.

 Step 3.
 Conversational Form Configuration

-You need to configure your form so it reflects your brand identity, comply with GDPR requirement, adds spam check, etc.
+You must configure your form to reflect your brand identity, comply with GDPR requirements, add spam checks, etc.

 This is where you get all these done.

-To start form configuration, go to “settings” from the left side menu, and click General.
+Go to “settings” from the left side menu to start the form configuration and click General.

-On this page, you can configure the followings:
+On this page, you can configure the following:

-- Form Name – Here you can change the form name for identification purposes.
+- Form Name – You can change the form name for identification purposes.

-- Form CSS Class – Enter CSS class name for form wrapper.
+- Form CSS Class – Enter the CSS class name for the form wrapper.

-- Submit Button – Customize form CTR button to attract more clicks.
+- Submit Button – Customize the form CTR button to attract more clicks.

-- Submit Button Process text – While the form is submitting, enter text to display.
+- Submit Button Process text – When submitting the form, enter text to display.

-- Ajax Form Filed – Enable Ajax for no page reload while form submit.
+- Ajax Form Filed – Enable Ajax for no page reload while the form submit.

 - Enable/Disable GDPR enhancement – Enable your form to comply With GDPR.

-Once you’re done with the form configuration settings, remember to click on save.
-And move to the next step which is…
+Remember to click save once you’re done with the form configuration settings.
+And move to the next step, which is…

 This is where the WPForms conversational addon you installed earlier becomes useful.
-On the settings page, click on “Conversational Forms” from the left side panel.
+Click “Conversational Forms” on the left side panel on the settings page.

-Note: If you don’t have the conversational addon installed, this field will turn grey.
+Note: This field will turn grey if you don’t install the conversational addon.
 In this case, activate the addon from the WPForms main menus.